IJSComplexMatter/cddm/doc/quickstart.rst

 video of particles undergoing 2D Brownian motion using the (included in the package) Brownian motion simulator.
 In real world experiments you will have to stream the videos either directly from the cameras with the library of choice, or read from the disk.
 This package does not provide tools for reading the data, so it is up to the user to make this task.
 You can use imageio_ or any other tool for loading recorded videos.

+To proceed you can copy-paste the example below in your python shell.
+Or, open the source files under each of the plots in this document and run those.

 Video processing
 ----------------

 Here we will cover some basic video processing functions and data types used in the package.
+We will demonstrate the use on single-camera video first.

 Video data
 ++++++++++